EyalYe/DDP25-HW5/README.md

 - Use a temporary grid to compute the next generation before updating the main grid.
 - Think about which signal has priority when multiple signals are asserted at the same time (e.g., `din_wr` vs. `gstep`).
 - Does `dout` output is valid only when `din_rd` is asserted?
+- Make your life easier and run the testbench in **runspace** directory.

 ---